worktheclock/nix.dev/source/tutorials/nix-language.md

 - This expression is a function that takes an attribute set as an argument.
   It returns an attribute set.
-- The argument must at least have the attributes `config` and `pkgs`, and may have more attributes.
+- The argument must at least have the attributes `config` and `pkgs` and may have more attributes.
 - The returned attribute set contains the attributes `imports` and `environment`.
   `imports` is a list with one element: a path to a file next to this Nix file, called `hardware-configuration.nix`.